engineerchange/biodiversity-hack/README.md

 ## Contact
 Feel free to contact [Richard Latham](mailto:richardelatham@gmail.com) for further information.

 This was a team effort!
-The team consisted of: Marti McElreath (web application developer), Raymond Hear (data cleaning and presentation development), Lakshmi Narayana (data cleaning and presentation), Richard Latham (data cleaning and presentation development).
+The team consisted of: Marti McElreath (web application developer), Raymond Hear (data cleaning and presentation development), Lakshmi Podagatlapalli (data cleaning and presentation), Richard Latham (data cleaning and presentation development).